The facility to check your council tax and benefits accounts online will be unavailable until Monday 25 February. Sorry for any inconvenience.

 - Ensure that voters cast their votes in secret and put them into the (correct) ballot box

 - Follow instructions as given by the Presiding Officer

 Close of poll

-- Supervise the dismantling of the polling station and ensure the building is returned to good order
+- Help to dismantle the polling station and ensure the building is returned to good order